Cannabiodiol (Can-nab-bi-dial) or “CBD” is worth learning about.

 CBD’s benefits may include, but are not limited to –

-Obviously, we have nothing against people who want to get high – the psychoactive effects of THC and marijuana are beneficial to a lot of people suffering from chronic pain.
+Obviously, we have nothing against people who want to get high – the psychoactive effects of THC and marijuana are beneficial to a lot of people suffering from chronic pain and anxiety.

 We also know there are even people that want the acute and lifestyle benefits of THC without being physically or cognitively impaired.